20+ Things to Do With Your Family in Knoxville, TN

 Cost: Admission is free

-Follow Knoxville Museum of Art on their Facebook page for more details.
+Follow Knoxville Museum of Art on Facebook for more details.

-Market Square is nestled in downtown Knoxville and a perfect spot to enjoy a meal, shop, enjoy dessert, splash in the splash pad, and enjoy the sounds of the city.
+Nestled in downtown Knoxville, Market Square is a perfect spot to savor a meal, shop, enjoy dessert, play in the splash pad, and enjoy the sounds of the city.
 There are several restaurants on Market Square including, Emilia, Not Watson’s Kitchen & Bar, Soccer Taco, Ruby Sunshine, and Tupelo Honey.
 There are also shops including Urban Outfitters, Tree of Life Salon & Spa, and Rocket Fizz.

-My favorite restaurant for date night is Emilia but if you want a great spot for your family to enjoy a meal, Myrtle’s Chicken & Beer is great!
+My favorite restaurant for date night is Emilia, but if you want a spot for your family to enjoy a meal, Myrtle’s Chicken & Beer is great!

-After you eat dinner, you have to walk over to Gay Street and enjoy ice cream at Cruze Farm Dairy!
+After you eat dinner, walk over to Gay Street and enjoy ice cream at Cruze Farm Dairy!
 They have so many fun ice cream cone options for kids and a really fun seating area.
+Then stroll through Krutch Park in Market Square.

-• Local parking garages close to Market Square: Market Square Garage, Langley Garage, & Locust Street Garage.
+• Parking garages near Market Square include Market Square Garage, Langley Garage, and Locust Street Garage.
 Parking is free on nights and weekends.

-• The Market Square Farmer’s Market is a seasonal open-air market that lines the street every Wednesday morning from 10 am to 1 pm starting on May 1st to November 20th, 2024 and they are open on Saturday mornings from 9 am to 1 pm starting on May 4th to November 23rd.
+• The Market Square Farmer’s Market is a seasonal open-air market that lines the street every Wednesday from May through November.

 Cost: Free